inesamorim/deep-hoop/README.md

 ### Training

-Run the `supervisor_controller.py` script directly from within PyCharm.
+Run the `supervisor_controller.py` or `bulk_train.py` script directly from within PyCharm.
 Upon launch, it will automatically connect to a running Webots instance, just make sure Webots R2023B is open with the `puma560_new.wbt` world loaded and running.

-At the top of `supervisor_controller.py`, you can switch the training algorithm by setting the `TRAIN_ALG` variable (options: `ppo`, `sac`, or `her`).
+At the top of the script, you can switch the training algorithm by setting the `TRAIN_ALG` variable (options: `ppo`, `sac`, or `her`) and whether to use curriculum learning by setting `USE_CURRICULUM`.

 During training, checkpoints and logs are stored as follows: